Phyna Narrates How She Narrowly Escape Kidnapping Attack

 - Phyna: I Spend Most Of My Times Alone, I Don’t Have Friends.

-However, the other vehicles, including the one she was in, made a U-turn and that has left her shivering.
+However , the other vehicles, including the one she was in, made a U-turn, left her shivering.

 She wrote, “So I got to Delta State today (GIG) we were moving in convoy, and suddenly one of the cars drifted off the road, which led to a very minor accident, so we all had to stop to see what could be done, but since it was getting late my car and one other decided to continue the journey.